goldin2008/Note/nlp.md

     - We discussed fastText embeddings [16] in Chapter 3.
 They’re based on the idea of enriching word embeddings with subword-level information.
 Thus, the embedding representation for each word is represented as a sum of the representations of individual character n-grams.
 While this may seem like a longer process compared to just estimating word-level embeddings, it has two advantages:
         - This approach can handle words that did not appear in training data (OOV).
         - The implementation facilitates extremely fast learning on even very large corpora.
+    - However, there’s one concern to keep in mind when using fastText, as was the case with Word2vec embeddings: it uses pre-trained character n-gram embeddings.
+Thus, when we save the trained model, it carries the entire character n-gram embeddings dictionary with it.
+This results in a bulky model and can result in engineering issues. fastText is extremely fast to train and very useful for setting up strong baselines.
+The downside is the model size.
+    - However, both of the embedding representations we’ve seen so far learn a representation of words and characters and collect them together to form a text representation.

+3. Document Embeddings
+    - In the Doc2vec embedding scheme, we learn a direct representation for the entire document (sentence/paragraph) rather than each word.
+Just as we used word and character embeddings as features for performing text classification, we can also use Doc2vec as a feature representation mechanism.
+    - An important point to keep in mind when using Doc2vec is the same as for fastText: if we have to use Doc2vec for feature representation, we have to store the model that learned the representation.
+While it’s not typically as bulky as fastText, it’s also not as fast to train.
+Such trade-offs need to be considered and compared before we make a deployment decision.

+Over the past few years, it has shown remarkable improvements on standard machine learning tasks, such as image classification, speech recognition, and machine translation.